DreamerLeader/vllm-ascend/mayi/README_en.md

 }
 ```

-"prefill_url": Configure the IP address and prot of the prefill server,
+"prefill_url": Configure the IP address and prot of the prefill server,<br>
-"decode_url": Set the IP address and prot of the decode server,
+"decode_url": Set the IP address and prot of the decode server,<br>
-"metadata_backend": Select http,
+"metadata_backend": Select http,<br>
 "protocol": Configure the HCCL communication mode.
-Configure the ascending mode to use the HCCL communication mode.
+Configure the ascending mode to use the HCCL communication mode.<br>

 ### 2. Pull up`prefill`Node ###